Aliases for GNB3 Gene

 GeneCards Summary for GNB3 Gene

 GNB3 (G Protein Subunit Beta 3) is a Protein Coding gene.
-Diseases associated with GNB3 include Hypertension, Essential and Dyspepsia.
-Among its related pathways are Signaling by GPCR and Presynaptic function of Kainate receptors.
-GO annotations related to this gene include GTPase activity and spectrin binding.
+Diseases associated with GNB3 include Night Blindness, Congenital Stationary, Type 1H and Hypertension, Essential.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include GTPase activity and spectrin binding.
 An important paralog of this gene is GNB1.

 Guanine nucleotide-binding proteins (G proteins) are involved as a modulator or transducer in various transmembrane signaling systems.
 The beta and gamma chains are required for the GTPase activity, for replacement of GDP by GTP, and for G protein-effector interaction.